 Spread the soil improver on borders and vegetable patches, to add nutrient-rich content and structure to the soil.
 This should lead to healthier plants.

 Products such as meat, bones, dairy and cooked vegetables should not be placed in your home compost bin.
 These foods need to be composted at a higher temperature and may encourage unwanted pests and odours in your home compost bin.
 These items can instead be placed in your kerbside food waste caddy for recycling.

 Other items to avoid placing in your home compost bin include

 Your compost bin shouldn’t smell unpleasant.
-If you find that it does it may mean that it contains too much ‘green’ material and lacks air.
-This can easily be fixed by mixing the compost and adding more 'brown' materials.
+If you find that it does it may mean that it contains too much wet material and lacks air.
+Mix the compost regularly and add more dry materials.
+This should solve the problem.

 It’s very unlikely that your compost bin will attract rats.
-Make sure you keep mixing your bin, to disturb the area, and don't add any meat or fish to your bin.
-If you are worried about rats getting in your bin then you could use a compost bin base.
+Try to disturb your compost bin as often as possible, this could simply be by regularly visiting your compost bin to add material or mix the contents with a garden fork.
+Avoid adding any meat, fish or dairy products to your bin.
+If you’re still worried about rats getting in your bin, then you could consider using a compost bin base.

 To help Essex residents get started with home composting, we offer subsidised compost bins.

 The compost bins are made from recycled plastic and require no set-up.
 All you need to do is enter your Essex postcode and your discount will be automatically applied.

 However, if a compost bin is not for you, you can always build your own compost heap from materials that you have lying around.